PlanetHoster/nuxt-demo/README.md

 ## Video Demonstration

-In this demo, I manually deploy a Nuxt.js application on N0C without using the deployment script.
+In this demo, I manually explain and deploy a Nuxt.js application on N0C without using the deployment script.

 [![Watch the video](doc/deploy-nuxtjs-demo.jpg)](https://vimeo.com/1011383078/6f7d832d96?ts=0&share=copy)